MakeOpinionGmbH/cpx-research-SDK-Android/README.md

 ## Using the SDK's banner for overlays

 In your Activity activate the automatic banner display and set the delegate to handle CPX Research events.
+For Kotlin

 ```kotlin
     override fun onCreate(savedInstanceState: Bundle?) {